circulatejs/circulatejs/packages/admin/README.md

-# CirculateJS - Core
+# CirculateJS - Admin

-Core package for the CirculateJS project.
+Admin package for the CirculateJS project.

 ## More Information